ABOUT US

 The dream

-In high school, I was voted as the most likely to disappear by my friends, and I can’t say I haven’t proven them wrong.
 For years, I have been infected with this idea to disappear into the tantalizing vastness of our world and ride a bicycle from Asia to Europe.
 This dream emerged during my gap year in 2018 when I had met my friend, Juanita, who cycled solo from Vietnam to Spain.
 This dream could have just been a fleeting thought but, due to my upbringing, I knew it was not impossible.

 The upbringing

-I’ve been exposed to cycling since I was in my mother’s womb.
-My adventure addict dad was racing his bicycle in New Zealand when the support caravan, which housed my mum and unborn-me, plunged off a cliff.
-One tree held the fate of our lives in its roots; luckily, we all survived.
-Being brought up into this world, where my dad had wanted boys but ended up with two girls, I was taught to rough it out from a young age.
-Bare foot squabbles and holidays with enduring 8-hour cycles for leisure became the norm.
-We moved around a lot too, following my dad’s career as an airline pilot throughout Asia.
 I was first put on a bike before I turned five, and by the time my sixth birthday came along I found myself in a youth mountain bike race in Switzerland (supported by my older brother as I hadn’t mastered the art of balancing on a bike yet).
-My dad used to “drive” me to school by bike with me sitting cross-legged on the front stem with just a towel for padding.
+My dad used to “drive” me to school by bike with me sitting on the front stem with just a towel for padding.
 My first mountain bike and long-distance bike packing adventure was when I was 13 in the nomadic plateaus of Kazakhstan.
 By this time, I lived away from my dad and just visited him annually, as my mum, sister and I had moved back to Malaysia (where I was born).
 Before settling back to Malaysia, I had lived in India, Kazakhstan and Australia and had learnt Malay, French, Hindi, Russian, Kazakh and Jawi before I even really mastered English.
 My teenage hood saw another shift to Australia, where we settled in Queensland, my dad's birthplace.

-Throughout high school, it became apparent that Science would be my destiny, but all I wanted to do was travel.
-So, I persuaded my mum to let me go on a gap year, and moved to Hanoi where my dad was living and flying for Jetstar.
-With my dad, we would cycle 1000km across northern Vietnam, taking in the colourful parade of Tet (Vietnamese New Year) goers filling the streets.
-My dad and I would go on to walk an ancient pilgrimage in Japan’s Wakayama prefecture, the Kumano Kodo.
-Ancient footsteps traced the moss laden path leading from temples on mountain tops to the ocean spraying our faces with salt and sand.
-My favourite journey was cycling Kathmandu valley alone, for seven days - and no it didn’t go smoothly, I ended up carrying my bike up 1000’s stairs as I had routed myself on a walking trail!
-You can watch that here.
-My dad arrived after my solo adventure, and we cycled to 5416m around the Annapurna circuit.
-Challenging my body and mind, never have I been transported to such a heavenly place with people so kind and hospitable.
+Throughout high school, it became apparent that Science would be my destiny, but I also wanted to experience and learn from the world by travelling.
+So, I asked my mum to let me go on a gap year, and I moved to Hanoi where my dad was living and flying for Jetstar.
+With my dad, we cycled 1000km across northern Vietnam, taking in the colourful parade of Tet goers (Vietnamese New Year) filling the streets.
+My dad and I walked an ancient pilgrimage in Japan’s Wakayama prefecture, the Kumano Kodo.
+Ancient footsteps traced the moss laden path leading from temples on mountain tops to the ocean, spraying our faces with salt and sand.

-And from that promise, Lestari Cycle was born:
+And from that, Lestari Cycle was born:

 a living testament to dreams and childlike wonder

-weaving curiosity into a tangible journey.
+weaving curiosity into a tangible adventure.

-A truly divine recollection of wonder and innocence,
+A recollection of wonder and innocence,

 bodying forth the journey and